bmuschko/gradle-kubernetes-plugin/README.md

 ### On config

-All Objects (e.g. Tasks, Extensions, etc) implement the [ConfigAware](https://github.com/bmuschko/gradle-kubernetes-plugin/blob/master/src/main/groovy/com/bmuschko/gradle/kubernetes/plugin/domain/ConfigureAware.groovy) trait.
-As such the end-user can take advantage of the `config{}` closure to further configure said objects.
+All tasks, as well as the `kubernetes` extension point, implement the [ConfigAware](https://github.com/bmuschko/gradle-kubernetes-plugin/blob/master/src/main/groovy/com/bmuschko/gradle/kubernetes/plugin/domain/ConfigureAware.groovy) trait.
+This in turn exposes the `config{}` closure allowing developers to further configure said objects.
 The respective `config{}` closure maps to the backing/documented object.
 A typical use-case would be to configure a task like so:
 ```
 task myCustomNameSpace(type: CreateNamespace) {
     config {